 It is found almost everywhere in the world.
 Ash Wood has many properties such as great strength, lightweight, shock resistance, and workability.
 Ash Wood is famous for making furniture, flooring, doors, cabinetry, architectural molding, millwork, tool handles, sports parts, turnings, and many more.

-Due to the good strength and appearance, Some types of ash wood species are used for building construction.
+Due to their good strength and appearance, Some types of ash wood species are used for building construction.
 The length of an adult Ash tree varies from 35 to 40 meters.
 The heartwood color of Ash Wood gets darker over time and ages.

 |Janka Hardness (White Ash)||1,320 lbf (5,900 N)|